Skip to content

 Why are my fish constantly at the surface?

-Fish enjoy routine and will learn your feeding schedule and start to come to the surface when they see you.
+Fish enjoy routine and will learn your feeding schedule, coming to the surface when they see you.
 They sometimes stick their mouths out of the water in anticipation.
 If you give them treats occasionally or feed at different times, they may start to come to the surface whenever you walk out to the pond.
 Waiting at the surface for food is different than gulping for air.
 If your fish spend too much time at the surface, it could be a sign of a problem.

-If you want to see if your fish are just being greedy, observe them in secret.
-Walk to the pond at a different time than normal and monitor them before they see you.
-If they're hanging around at the surface, some with their mouths gulping air, there may be something else going on.
+The first thing you can do is to observe them in secret.
+Are they still surfacing?
+You can also walk to the pond at a different time than usual to monitor them before they see you.
+If they're hanging around at the surface, some with their mouths gulping air, there may be a problem with your pond.

 What Does Surfacing Mean?

-Warm water holds less oxygen than cold water, which is why oxygen levels may drop as it gets warmer out.
-Your fish are also more active in the summer, meaning they need more oxygen than in the winter when their metabolisms slow down.
+Your fish are also more active in the summer, meaning they need more oxygen than in the winter when their metabolisms slow.

 Pump Issues